 Calculating the PPP loan amount

-A borrower’s maximum loan amount is based on their average qualified monthly payroll expenses, multiplied by 2.5—up to the $10 million loan cap, subject to certain restrictions.
+For the first PPP loans, a borrower’s maximum loan amount is based on their average monthly payroll costs, multiplied by 2.5, capped at $10 million (together with any affiliates, as applicable), subject to certain restrictions.

 The Borrower Application Form calculates the loan amount using the following equation:

-[Average qualified monthly payroll expenses x 2.5] + [EIDL, Net of Advance (if applicable)] = [PPP loan request amount]
+[Average monthly payroll x 2.5] + [EIDL (do not include any EIDL advance)] = [Loan request amount]

-Not all payroll expenses are included for purposes of calculating average qualified monthly payroll expenses.
-Excluded payroll expenses should not be used in loan request calculations and will not be considered for loan forgiveness.
-It’s important to know the difference between included and excluded expenses so you calculate the loan request according to the PPP guidelines.
+Not all payroll costs are included for purposes of calculating average monthly payroll costs.
+Excluded payroll costs should not be used in loan request calculations and will not be considered for loan forgiveness.
+It’s important to know the difference between included and excluded payroll costs so you calculate the loan request according to the PPP guidelines.

-Payroll expenses for entities include compensation to employees whose principal residence is in the U.S. in the form of:
+For both first and second PPP loans, payroll costs for small businesses include compensation to employees whose principal residence is in the U.S. in the form of: